WildSiphon/Mailfoguess/README.md

 + Colors in the printed output (feel free to help me with that)
 + ~~Creation of email~~
 + ~~Verification on email~~
++ Add options to change separators
-+ Add options in command line to change separators and choose providers to use
++ Add options to choose providers to use
 + Option to choose a country to define the list of domains
-+ Possibility to stop and resume the validation of addresses
++ ~~Possibility to stop and resume the script~~

 ## References